 When Should I Use Short-Term Health Insurance?

-Short-term health insurance covers basic health care costs for short periods are intended to be a stop-gap measure between two long-term health insurance plans.
+Short-term health insurance covers basic health care costs for short periods and is intended to be a stop-gap measure between two long-term health insurance plans.
 In many cases, these plans are significantly cheaper than other health insurance plans, and you can enroll at any time during the year, not just during open enrollment.

-How Much Will Short Term Health Insurance Cost?
+How Much Will Short-Term Health Insurance Cost?

 How Long Will Coverage Last?